At least nine athletes are set to represent Belgrave at this year’s London Marathon.

 Why London?
 It’s a good opportunity to chase a fast time on a quality course.

-With a minute on Ben, Andrius Jaksevicius has the fastest marathon PB of all Belgravians lining up at London this year, and certainly has a sub-2:20 in him.
+With a minute on Ben, Andrius Jaksevicius has the fastest marathon PB of all Belgravians in the Championship lineup, and certainly has a sub-2:20 in him.
 A dynamite XC season saw him take home the Cross Country Plate ahead of Paskar, and a brief spell on the sidelines with a quad issue has been the only minor blemish on his buildup – but don’t expect that to bother him too much.

 Marathon best: 2:23 (London, 2017)